 - develop procedures and metrics for routine quality assessment

 - coordinate with other network operators to evaluate best practices

-- review existing reports on the current status of GSN data quality;
+- review existing reports on the status of GSN data quality

-This Panel will meet during the summer of 2010 to review the documentation produced by the Lamont WQC and the GSN Data Quality Assessment Team and report back to the IRIS Board in the fall.
+This Panel met during the summer of 2010 to review documentation produced by the Lamont WQC and the GSN Data Quality Assessment Team and reported back to the IRIS Board in that fall.

 The following links describe the various aspects of our initiative and link to supporting documentation for this plan.

 It is our intention to keep the GSN dataset of the highest possible quality and to publicly announce known problems with sensors to minimize errant interpretations of anomalous data.